Keywords

 - Theoretical and computational chemistry

-- Classical density functional theory (cDFT)
+- Polymer classical density functional theory (P-cDFT)

 - Integral equation theories (multidensity Ornstein-Zernike)